 - Check for any sanctions against involved individuals or organisations.

-Enhanced due diligence also benefits individual companies.
-As part of the UK’s anti-money laundering regulations, the responsibility for spotting signs of money laundering is on each business.
 Should a company be found to have facilitated a money laundering scheme, even accidentally, they can face harsh punishments such as fines for the business/responsible employees and jail time.
-Enhanced due diligence procedures give companies an extra level of defence against this.

 All anti-money laundering procedures and processes must be thoroughly documented and available to present to investigators if needed.